nikolastanojevic16/universe-sql-database/README.md

-# A sql script for database universe, created for purpose of freecodecamp project
+This is the sql script for 'universe' database.
+Created for purpose of freecodecamp project.